Fare Data Ingestion & GTFS-RT Sync

 Ingestion Architecture & Data Provenance

 Fare collection systems rarely expose a single, unified endpoint.
 Legacy validators, cloud-hosted back-office systems, and third-party payment processors emit data through heterogeneous protocols.
 A resilient ingestion layer must normalize these sources into a canonical event schema before downstream reconciliation begins.
 For agencies with modern AFC back-ends, direct programmatic access is standard.
-Implementing incremental pull strategies, token rotation, and pagination handling—as detailed in AFC API Data Extraction—ensures continuous capture without triggering vendor rate limits or missing micro-transactions.
+Implementing incremental pull strategies, token rotation, and pagination handling — as detailed in AFC API Data Extraction — ensures continuous capture without triggering vendor rate limits or missing micro-transactions.
 When APIs are restricted to nightly dumps or legacy exports, flat-file processing becomes the primary vector.
 Robust CSV Batch Parsing Workflows handle chunked reading, encoding normalization, and dynamic header mapping, keeping end-of-day pipelines deterministic even when source formats drift across vendor updates.

 Regardless of the transport mechanism, ingestion must enforce strict idempotency.
 Duplicate taps from validator network retries, midnight timezone shifts, and partial file transfers are operational realities.
 Implementing a composite deduplication key (e.g., device_id + tap_timestamp_utc + sequence_number) at the ingestion boundary prevents double-counting before data reaches the reconciliation layer.
+The dedup gate must be the first stateful step after normalization — never later — because every stage past it (validation, matching, ledger writes) is more expensive and harder to reverse once a duplicate has propagated.

 The diagram below shows how heterogeneous sources converge on a canonical schema before reconciliation: